django-functest/django-functest/docs/common.rst

       Follows the link specified in the CSS selector.

-      You will get an exception if no links match.
+      You will get an exception if no links match

       For :class:`django_functest.FuncWebTestMixin`, you will get an exception if multiple links match and they don't have the same href.